larammerce/docs/8.x/theme-development/product-limitation.md

 2. `is_location_limited`: This property checks whether the product you have chosen has any location limitations or not.

-3. `location_limitation`: This property displays the locations to which the product has been limited.
+3. `location_limitations`: This property displays the locations to which the product has been limited.